aomarabdelaziz/ISFP-task-doc/README.md

 1. Install Multiple Versions of Java and Set Default (Java 8)

-    ```sh
-    This Ansible playbook automates the installation of multiple versions of Java on a target system and sets the earlier version (Java 8) as the default.
-It provides flexibility for developers who may require different Java versions for their projects.
+    `This Ansible playbook automates the installation of multiple versions of Java on a target system and sets the earlier version (Java 8) as the default.
+It provides flexibility for developers who may require different Java versions for their projects.`
-    ```

 </details>